anchore/grype/CONTRIBUTING.md

-# Contributing to `grype`
+# Contributing to Grype

-If you are looking to contribute to this project and want to open a Github pull request ("PR"), there are a few guidelines of what we are looking for in patches.
+If you are looking to contribute to this project and want to open a GitHub pull request ("PR"), there are a few guidelines of what we are looking for in patches.
 Make sure you go through this document and ensure that your code proposal is aligned.

-## Sign your work
+## Sign off your work

 The `sign-off` is an added line at the end of the explanation for the commit, certifying that you wrote it or otherwise have the right to submit it as an open-source patch.
 By submitting a contribution, you agree to be bound by the terms of the DCO Version 1.1 and Apache License Version 2.0.

-Signing a commit certifies the below Developer's Certificate of Origin (DCO):
+Signing off a commit certifies the below Developer's Certificate of Origin (DCO):

 ```text
 Developer's Certificate of Origin 1.1